bracytrae/bracytrae/README.md

 ## About Me

-I’m building my software engineering skills through coursework and hands-on projects.
+I’m building my software engineering skills through coursework and hands-on experience; I absolutely love STEM because I love learning and refining skills and systems.
 I care about clear, accessible technology and am open to learning across different industries and areas of software, and I'm just doing what makes me happy.

 ## Skills